-Before joining Georgia Tech in 2015, Dr. Krishna worked as a researcher in the VSSAD Group at Intel, Massachusetts for 14 months, designing spatial accelerator architectures and HPC networks.
-During the course of his Ph.D., he spent three summers at AMD in Seattle (WA) and Sunnyvale (CA), and one summer at the Singapore-MIT Alliance for Research and Technology (SMART) Center in Singapore.
+Before joining Georgia Tech in 2015, Dr. Krishna worked as a post-doctoral researcher in the VSSAD Group at Intel, Massachusetts and at the Singapore-MIT Alliance for Research and Technology (SMART) Center.

 Dr. Krishna enjoys creative pursuits, and has dabbled in time-lapse photography, glass flameworking, and building a quadcopter.

 - Reconfigurable Computing and FPGAs

 - Deep Learning Accelerators

 - NSF CRII Award, 2018